Teaching and Training

 Connection with the SDGs

-The training activities of the Chair are aligned with the UN Sustainable Development Goals , especially number:
+The Chair’s educational activities are aligned with the United Nations Sustainable Development Goals, particularly:

 04 (Quality Education)